Poisoning Online Learning Filters: DDoS Attacks and Countermeasures: Poisoning DD o S Filters

 \subsection{Elusive Attacker}

-The attacker takes as input a request sample $\bm{x}$ from normal traffic $\mathcal{N}$ and generates another request $\widetilde{\bm{x}} = (\widetilde{x}_1, \widetilde{x}_2, \ldots, \widetilde{x}_{L})$ that mimics the normal traffic.
+The attacker takes as input a request sample $\bm{x}$ from given traffic (either malicious traffic of a single attack profile or benign traffic of the victim that has been compromised) and generates another request $\widetilde{\bm{x}} = (\widetilde{x}_1, \widetilde{x}_2, \ldots, \widetilde{x}_{L})$ that mimics the traffic.
 In addition, the attacker shifts the distribution of the generated requests in order to fool the filter.
 It can be achieved by leveraging some data features as conditions to control the traffic generation process.
-Each request $\bm{x}$ is associated with some selected feature that is grouped into classes $k_i \in K$ (e.g., the various request payload sizes), and it corresponds to the request in $\mathcal{N}$.
+Each request $\bm{x}$ is associated with some selected feature that is grouped into classes $k_i \in K$ (e.g., the various request payload sizes), and it corresponds to the request in the given traffic.
 Through these selected features, the attacker is able to control the distribution during the generative process.
 We denote this time-varying distribution as $\widetilde{A}_t$.
 The attacker can take advantage of the useful properties of the network features to manipulate the generated samples.

 For example, the attacker can use the \texttt{TCP Len} feature as one of the conditions to vary the distribution of generated requests.
 In one interval, the attacker can generate attack distribution $\widetilde{A}_t$ with requests of longer packet lengths.
 In contrast, the next interval could be generated with short packet lengths.
 Nevertheless, such traffic features are not fixed, and it is always up to the attacker to select from the set of all network traffic features.
-As the goal of the attacker is to generate unpredictable requests and attempt to get the online learning filter to accept as many of them as possible, it is sufficient for the attacker to mimic the normal traffic and find a distribution $\widetilde{A}_t$ that the filter's estimated distribution $\widehat{A}_t$ is unable to accurately capture in time.
+As the goal of the attacker is to generate unpredictable requests and attempt to get the online learning filter to accept as many of them as possible, it is sufficient for the attacker to mimic the traffic and find a distribution $\widetilde{A}_t$ that the filter's estimated distribution $\widehat{A}_t$ is unable to accurately capture in time.